Soak in Oregon’s Magical Hot Springs

 Season: Year-round, but check driving conditions in winter to see if the road is passable

-Also called Cougar Hot Springs, this lush lagoon in the Willamette National Forest offers six shallow soaking pools that are accessible via a half-mile hike from the trailhead.
+Also called Cougar Hot Springs, this lagoon in the Willamette National Forest offers six shallow soaking pools that are accessible via a half-mile hike from the trailhead.
 The springs are set amidst a backdrop of thick woodland, with light spilling through the treetops and Rider Creek waterfall spilling into the pools — which range from 85 degrees in the lower pool to 112 degrees in the upper pool.
 The springs are about 90 minutes east of Eugene via the McKenzie River Scenic Byway (Highway 126) and then south on the Aufderheide Scenic Byway (Forest Service Road 19), which is not maintained for snow and ice between November and April, so sections may not be passable.
-Call 541-822-3381 for conditions.

 By Tyler Roemer